 An Introduction to Breakthrough Nonprofit Branding.

 What is a brand?
 A brand is a collection of perceptions about an organization, formed by every communication, action, and interaction.
 It is what people collectively say, feel, and think about your organization.
-In short, it’s your reputation, identity, and good will with stakeholders and in the community.
+In short, it’s your reputation, identity, and good will with internal and external stakeholders and in the community.

 A Breakthrough Nonprofit Brand uses its unique brand meaning as a compass and focus for everything that the organization does, says, and how it acts and interacts.
 Brand drives strategy and identity in the marketplace.
 A brand will help unify and provide your organization with clear direction that can drive higher performance, build stronger relationships, generate more revenue and achieve greater impact.

-- Chapter One – From Traditional to Breakthrough Nonprofit Branding.
+Chapter One – From Traditional to Breakthrough Nonprofit Branding.
 Click here to download the first chapter.

-To download the first chapter of Breakthrough Nonprofit Branding, please enter your e-mail address in the form below.
+To download the first chapter of Breakthrough Nonprofit Branding please click above!

 The idea for the book stemmed from my first book, Cause Marketing for Nonprofits: Partner for Purpose, Passion and Profit.
 It was in writing that book that I realized to be successful in cause marketing and build donor relationships required organizations to have a strong and strategic developed and managed brand.
 Yet, through AFP research and research for the book, it was clear that few nonprofit organizations understood brand and branding, the value it could provide an organization and how to build a brand that could breakthrough.